vincentandreas/vincentandreas.github.io/index.md

-## Point Of Sales (POS) Application based on Node.js and Flutter
+## Point Of Sales (POS) Application based on Node.js and Flutter : Challenges that I faced

 A few months ago, I and my friend created apps for stock inventory and record purchases.
-The client needed mobile apps to be used by the cashier, and stockkeeper in the stores and warehouses.
-For the division of tasks, my main task is to handle the backend apps, and my friend's task is making the mobile apps.
-The deadline of the task is only 2 months, pretty challenging for us, that also work full time.
-In this article, I mainly talk about the backend side, and what's the problem that we were facing.
+It based on mobile apps to be used by the cashier, and stock keeper in the stores and warehouses.
+For the division of tasks, my main task is to handle the backend apps, and my friend’s task is making the mobile apps.
+In this article, I mainly talk about the backend side, and what’s the problem that I’m facing when develop the backend.

 For the apps, We develop some features, such as: